aegnato/Battlefield-6-Random-Gun-Picker/README.md

-Random Gun Selector for BF6
+Simple Random Gun Selector for BF6
 This script randomly selects a gun from the Battlefield 6 arsenal and displays it to the user.
 It can be used for fun or to challenge players to try out new weapons.